greim/gen/src/chapters/01-pull-push.md

 }
 ```

-Consuming the tree isn't quite as easy.
+Consuming a tree in pull mode is slightly more complicated.
 Let's assume it's a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).
 A bit of googling turns up an algorithm we can use:

 ```js
 var queue = tree.root ? [tree.root] : [];